infinityworks/101-Sessions/sessions/Snowflake-100/101/02-creating-resources/README.md

 # Creating resources

-You can either use worksheets in the GUI or execute SQL commands with the CLI tool snowsql,which we come on to later.
+You can either use worksheets in the GUI or execute SQL commands with the CLI tool SnowSQL, which we will come on to later.

 Try running: